When the pandemic spread across nations across the world, it changed so many facets of our daily lives.

 Asana is a great asset for remote work because it’s a platform that combines task management, feedback collection, and communication.
 Effective communication is especially crucial when it comes to running a remote workspace, and this is where Asana shines.
 Its functions to add collaborators, comment, and keep everyone involved updated in real-time are especially useful.

-Suffice it to say that Asana is a great tool for remote work, and it can be very useful in many cases (it also has an awesome mobile app).
+Asana is a great tool for remote work, and it can be very useful in many cases (it also has an awesome mobile app).
 Still, users are advised to note that it doesn’t have resource management capabilities.

 It also lacks budgeting and expense tracking features.
 Although it has many useful functions, it is far from a complete project management platform.